Creating a Sexy, Sinuous Stair

 This home already had a half-story elliptical stair in it—a classic design that we wanted to expand and improve upon.
 We dug down and enlarged the existing space below the stair’s enclosure to create a new stair that would span two stories, going down to a new, principal below-grade floor.

 We added skilled experts to the design team to accomplish a similar feat in the much tighter space of this Georgetown residence: Structural engineer Chris Cobb of 1200 A.E.
 Engineers worked closely with us on structuring the stairs.
 Pyramid Builders was the able general contractor on the fast-tracked job, and Marmi Natural Stone in Atlanta was the specialty contractor that fabricated and installed the actual stair.
 They were also intimately involved in the evolving design with our office, Patrick Sutton and the rest of the team.
-Patrick selected the statuary marble that was used in its construction.

 Unlike a circular stair design, the elliptical geometry posed complicated structural-load design, fabrication and construction challenges.
 Each of the 27 solid stair treads and risers has different dimensions, so each carries and transfers its unique loads in different ways.
 Furthermore, the run of the spiral stair is interrupted by a major landing two-thirds of the way up.